 Another thing we’re certain of: these hostels are jaw-droopingly beautiful.
 So much so, you might decide to lay down roots and never leave.
 Maybe just warn your parents before reading further.

 Get ready for backpacker hostels, flashpacker havens and of course, ideal places to have a good time by the pool.

 You’ll spot a big map of Colombia complete with ALL hostels at the end of this guide.
 This is really helpful for your planning.

 Not only that, but we share with you our ultimate hostel packing list.

-In this guide we cover the following destinations:
+In this guide we cover the best hostels in following destinations:

 - Santa Marta

 - Santa Elena

 - San Agustín